Protect private property from the inadequacy of the Morgan County Wind Farm Ordinance!

 What's the solution?

 The Morgan County Commissioners and Regional Planning Commission (RPC) need to hear from the People they serve BEFORE zoning permits are issued.
-The RPC is accepting comments concerning the WECS Ordinance until August 12, 2018.
 There is no reason a wind ordinance can't be "business friendly" and protect the Health, Life, Property, and Safety of the Citizens of Morgan County as well.
 Until reasonable setbacks, tower heights, the environment, and property values are protected by the WECS Ordinance we are demanding a moratorium be placed into effect on the accepting any IWT zoning permits.
 Here's what you can do:

-1. Sign this petition which the "Ad Hoc Citizens Committee For Property Rights" will forward to the Morgan County Commissioners and RPC requesting the WECS be amended.
+1. Sign this petition which the "Ad Hoc Citizens Committee For Property Rights" will forward to the Morgan County Commissioners and RPC requesting a 6 month moratorium or until the WECS is amended.

 3. After signing this petition be sure and share it with your relatives, friends, and neighbors who live in Morgan County.